 When it was built in the 11th century, it wasn’t chosen for the views, but for the tactical significance of the coast.
 Dover Castle was known as the “key to England” as it was of such strategic importance.

-Today, you can explore the Great Tower or even learn about the modern history of the Secret War Tunnels tucked away into the cliffside.
+Today, you can explore the Great Tower or even learn about the modern history of the Secret Wartime Tunnels tucked away into the cliffside – lowkey our favourite part of a trip to this historic site.

 How to get to Dover Castle: It’s easy to get to the castle by public transport as long as you don’t mind a little bit of a walk.
 The closest station is Dover Priory, which is about 25 minutes on foot away from the castle.